SAP-samples/teched2024-DA181/exercises/ex3/README.md

-# Exercise 3 - Add Business Partner Data
+# Exercise 3 - Add Business Partner as External Resource

 In this exercise, you can add the business partner into your project by adding the S/4 system as the destination in SAP Business Technology Platform ( BTP)